menu

 These little dolphins are indisputably adorable— to me, they look like baby beluga whales, which are gray when they’re born.
 At first glance, they also share the beluga’s rounded rostrum.
 These little guys grow to be just 6-8 feet long and weigh ~400 pounds.

-We went with a local tour guide, Socheat (nicknamed “Lucky”), who runs Dolphin Kayaking Adventures, one of two small local businesses that offer this guided experience to ecotourists.
+We went with a local tour guide, Socheat (nicknamed “Lucky”), who runs Dolphin Kayaking Adventures, one of two small local businesses that offer this incredible wildlife experience.

 7:30AM